 On the side of the main shrine is a depiction of a westerner on a bicycle.
 The bas-relief depicts Dutch artist W. O. J. Nieuwenkamp who explored Bali on his bicycle in 1904.
 I assume that back then, this undertaking was not as life-threatening as it is nowadays.

-The existence of the images of foreigners in the northern temples proves that this region was an important gateway to the island in the beginning of the 20th century.
+The existence of the images of foreigners in the northern temples proves that this region was an important gateway to the island at the beginning of the 20th century.

 Pura Ulun Danu Bratan